TobyLobster/multiply_test/README.md

 * The 'tests' folder contains a number of 6502 assembly language files ('.a' files) to test.
 * The testing is configured by a small associated '.c' file.
 * The test results are written to the results/ folder.
+* Tests can be executed on multiple threads for speed.
+Adjust this in the go script: `-n<number>` on the command line for the tester program specifies the number of threads.
+* The 'go_plot' script is used to create the graphs from the results as svg files.

 ### How testing works
 * The assembly language code is assembled into a binary file using the acme assembler.